 Credit and counterparty risk.
-The issuer or guarantor of a fixed-income security, the counterparty to an over-the-counter derivatives contract, or a borrower of fund securities may not make timely payments or otherwise honor its obligations.
+The issuer or guarantor of a fixed-income security, the counterparty to an over-the-counter derivatives contract, or a borrower of a fund securities may not make timely payments or otherwise honor its obligations.
 U.S. government securities are subject to varying degrees of credit risk depending upon the nature of their support.
-A downgrade or default affecting any of the Fund's securities could affect the Fund's performance.
+A downgrade or default affecting any of a fund's securities could affect the fund's performance.